hipe/tmx/lib/skylab/meta-hell/doc/issues/026-tuple-tower-defined.md

-as its argument. and so on. the number of elements of the tuple may change as necessary from function to function. the catch is, always the first element in each result tuple will only be used as a boolean flag to indicate whether or not to short-circuit the tower. in such an even of a short circuit, only the second element of the tuple is used as the final result of the whole function.
+as its argument. and so on. the number of elements of the tuple may change as necessary from function to function. the catch is, always the first element in each result tuple will only be used as a boolean flag to indicate whether or not to short-circuit the tower. in such an event of a short circuit, only the second element of the tuple is used as the final result of the whole function.